-We are in the age of the largest amount of metabolic diseases, perpetrated by a recommended western diet.
-Driven by Ansel Keyes’s seven nation study on how low-fat high fiber grain diet fueled a glucose epidemic.
-The problem we have achieved is overproduction of foods that are genetically grown in the largest volumes for yield.
+We are in the age of the largest amount of metabolic diseases, chronic pain, and autoimmune disorders, perpetrated by a recommended western diet.
+Driven by Ansel Keyes’s seven nation study on how low-fat, high fiber grain diet fueled a glucose epidemic.
+The problem we have achieved is overproduction of foods in the food chain that are genetically grown in the largest volumes for yield.
 Yes, we have been able to limit or decrease the amount of starvation around the world, but at what cost?
-Is the population truly healthier; at the same time does this diet match the genetic needs or are they causing a host of other issues disrupting natural glucose process in the body system., such as non-fatty liver disease.
+Is the population truly healthier; at the same time does this diet match the genetic needs or are they causing a host of other issues disrupting natural glucose process in the body system, such as non-fatty liver disease.
 Nutritionists and scientists should look at macro foods from DNA perspectives as we are doing with medicine, along with a deeper study of historical and geographical settings

 Dr. Earn Segal and Dr. Elinavs of the Weismann Institute of Science have found some incredible results by creating algorithms that track post-meal glucose levels.
 They have sighted certain determination of DNA factors as a baseline.
 The four being regional nutrition, micro biome, lifestyle and individuals’ genetics.